isotopp/isotopp.github.io/content/posts/2023-06-22-a-great-resignation-management-edition.md

 - Many are moving on-premises workloads to cloud, but the workloads are not cloud-shaped.
 - Two enterprises I happen to know about are also changing their implementation language from something exotic to something less efficient, but a lot easier to hire for.
-- One enterprise is also breaking of a monolithic application into a set of microservices, but the cut lines are unclear and need to be found.
+- One enterprise is also breaking up a monolithic application into a set of microservices, but the cut lines are unclear and need to be found.
 - One enterprise is modifying the way they do business from a single product to a series of interconnected and interdependent products, some of them in highly regulated markets.
 - Another enterprise is changing the way they make their product from mostly manual labor into something based on sensor input and data science.